onap/vnfrqts-requirements/docs/Chapter8/Ansible-Playbook-Examples.rst

  vm_config_rdb4_provider_ip_address: 1xx.2yy.zzz.yyy

-One of the first tasks on the Ansible Playbooks is to combine the VNF type generic template, derived from ENV files in CSAR or other files, with these default values stored on the Ansible Server, together with the overriding parameters passed down from APPC, to create the VNF instance specific set of attribute-value pairs to be used for the run, in INI format.
-Here is an excerpt from such a file that should look somewhat similar to ENV files:
+One of the first tasks on the Ansible Playbooks is to combine the VNF type generic templates, stored on the Ansible Server with playbooks, with the overriding parameters passed down from APPC/SDN-C, to create the VNF instance specific set of attribute-value pairs to be used for the run, in INI format.

+Here is an excerpt from such a file that should look somewhat similar to ENV
+files:

 .. code-block:: text

  $ more tmp/vfdb9904v/all.yml

  deployment_prefix: vfdb9904v
- …
+ ...
  timezone: Etc/UTC
- …
+ ...
  template_version: '2014-10-16'
  stack_name: vfdb9904v
  c3dbtype: OAM
  stackName: vfdb9904v
  juno_base: true
- …
+ ...

-# logins list contain 'login name', 'login group', 'login password'
+# logins list contains 'login name', 'login group', 'login password'

 .. code-block:: text